Stay Calm at Christmas

-Christmas is just around the corner, and according to the song "It's the most wonderful time of the year", so why is that in the run-up to and during the Christmas and New Year period we can become full of feelings overwhelm and stress?
+Christmas is just around the corner, and according to the sone "It's the most wonderful time of the year', so why is it that in the run-up and during the Christmas and New Year period we become full of feelings of overwhelm and stress?
 Instead of it being a time for relaxing and spending time with loved ones as it's supposed to be.

-It can be a time of clutter, trying to do it all, please everyone around us, live up to expectations, make everything perfect and attempting to maintain every single Christmas tradition.
-Our calendar is packed full of events and to do's.
-Christmas shopping, visiting friends and family, writing Christmas cards, parties, pantomimes, putting up decorations, meal planning.
-It can become a blur of busyness wherever you go.
+It can be a time of clutter, trying to do it all, please everyone around us, live up to unrealistic expectations by trying to make everything perfect and attempting to maintain every single Christmas tradition.

-It's almost as though we make the choice to be hard on ourselves and push ourselves to the limit because that appears to be what everyone else is doing.
+It's almost as if we choose to be hard on ourselves and push ourselves to the limit because that appears to be what everyone else is doing.

-When we start setting limits for ourselves, we can find time for the things that are a priority for us at Christmas and make it easier to let go of anything that is not in line with these priorities.
+When we start setting limits for ourselves, we can find time for the things that our priority for us at Christmas and able to better let go of anything that is not in line with these priorities.

-When you stop rushing around trying to do and be everything, you can enjoy the important things more.
-Keep the important things and let the rest go.
-You don't have to do everything to make Christmas more 'Christmassy'.
+When you stop rushing around trying to do everything and be everything, you can enjoy the important things more.
+So, keep the important things and let go of the rest.

 Do what works for you.
-It's OK not to do the things that everyone else is doing, or to do things just because you have always done them.
+It's OK not to do the things that everyone else is doing, or to continue doing things just because you have always done them.

 Simplify wherever and however you can.
-Simplifying is always an option in the things that we can control - like our calendar and priorities.
+Simplifying is always an option in the things that we can control.

 Let go of feeling guilty about saying no, or the fear of upsetting anyone.
 Disappointing as few people as possible should not be your ultimate priority for Christmas.

 So often we put pressure on ourselves to have things perfect, and Christmas is no exception.
-Social media is great for perpetuating ideas that make us want to do it all and feel like filling the Christmas season with activities and Instagram worthy projects will create the perfect Christmas memories that we will remember for a lifetime.
-Even though we know better we push forward trying to make everything happen.
-But just how much fun are we to be around when we are trying to micro-manage everything and everybody into having the 'perfect' Christmas?
-Let go of perfect, and embrace the 'good enough' mentality.
+Social media is great for perpetuating ideas that make us want to do it all and fill the Christmas season with activities and Instagram worthy projects.
+Let go of perfect and embrace the 'good enough' mentality.

 Stop comparing your Christmas to others and trying to impress family and friends.
 I'm sure we're all a bit guilty of this.
-The neighbour has better lights, their kids get more expensive presents or your family gatherings and parties aren't like the parties that you see on Facebook.
+The neighbour has better lights, their kids get more expensive presents, or your family gatherings and parties aren't like the ones you see on Facebook.

-Remember, it is not about the number of presents under the Christmas tree or the amount of money that is spent.
+Remember, it's not all about the present under the tree or the amount of money that is spent.
 It is about creating memories together and the things that you can never reclaim - time and love.

-If you are feeling completely overwhelmed or stressed right now by everything that needs to get done, don't be afraid to ask for help.
+If you are feeling completely overwhelmed and stressed right now by everything that needs to get done, don't be afraid to ask for help.
 Your family and friends don't want to see you stressed out.
-Sometimes even just taking super small tasks off our shoulders can feel like a mountain of weight has been lifted off of us.
+Sometimes even just taking super small tasks of our shoulders can feel like a mountain of weight has been lifted off us.

+Put some me-time in your calendar.
 Look after your body.
-Make sure that as well as the Christmas treats, you are eating some nutritious food, moving your body (go for some walks in the fresh air), drinking plenty of water and get some sleep so your body can better deal with the excess of busyness, food, Christmas treats and alcohol.
+Make sure that as well as the festive treats, you are easting some nutritious food, moving your body (go for some walks in the fresh air), drink plenty of water and get lots of sleep so your body can better deal with the excess of busyness, stress, food and Christmas treats.